 Black Butte Ranch

 In recent years, Black Butte Ranch homeowners invested in the resort’s transformation, supporting a nearly $4 million remodel of the Glaze Meadow course.
-That, paired with a new pool and bistro in 2015 and new general store this year have positioned Black Butte Ranch to thrive as a golfing community and getaway destination for years to come.
-In 2020, the ranch north of Sisters celebrates 50 years—get in on the celebration with fall staycation packages starting in early September and $50 walking rate green fees at select times in October.
+That, paired with a new brand-new main lodge, which opened in May 2023, positioned Black Butte Ranch to thrive as a golfing community and getaway destination for years to come.

 Brasada Ranch